isovector/certainty-by-construction/src/book/4-decidability.lagda.md

   n=5? _ = nothing
 ```

-Given `n=5?`, we can call this function and branch on its result.
+Given `def:n=5?`, we can call this function and branch on its result.
 If the result
-is a `just`, we now have a proof that the argument was indeed 5, and can use it
+is a `ctor:just`, we now have a proof that the argument was indeed 5, and can use it
 as we'd please.

 Of course, if the argument wasn't five, this definition doesn't allow us to
 learn anything at all.
 When instead, it would be much more useful to learn that
 `¬ (n ≡ 5)`, in case we'd like to do something with that information!
 From this,
-we conclude that returning `Maybe` isn't quite the right choice.
+we conclude that returning `type:Maybe` isn't quite the right choice.
 Instead, we'd
 like a slightly-more structured type corresponding to *decisions*:

 ```agda